akononovicius/physRisk-content-repository/articles/2013/elementary-kinetic-exchange-models.md

 Thus in the literature this model is known as random reshuffling or reshuffling model \[cite id="Patriarca2013AJP"\].

-In an HTML5 applet bellow you can convince yourself that the stationary distribution of this model is Boltzmann-Gibbs distribution (given by red curve).
+In an HTML5 applet below you can convince yourself that the stationary distribution of this model is Boltzmann-Gibbs distribution (given by red curve).